 8. The Moral Purpose of Schooling in England during a Changing Context: Promoting Human Capability and Development

 PART III: Teaching-Learning and the Environment in a School

 9. Structural Violence in a School Setting: A Philosophical Discussion on Conflict Resolution

 10. Teaching Tolerance and Political Judgement: Bearing on Higher Education

 11. Questions and Performatives: Communities of Enquiry as Conventional Contexts

 12. A Dialogic Approach to Education for Democratic Values Illustrated with an Empirical Study of the Effect of Internet-Mediated Dialogue across Cultural Differences

-Prakash Iyer is Assistant Professor, Philosophy of Education at Azim Premji University, Bangalore.
+Prakash Iyer is Assistant Professor, Philosophy of Education at Azim Premji University, Bangalore, India.
 His research interests are in moral and political philosophy, particularly the implications of conflicts between political theories on political education.

-Indrani Bhattacharjee is Assistant Professor, Philosophy of Education at Azim Premji University, Bangalore.
+Indrani Bhattacharjee is Assistant Professor, Philosophy of Education at Azim Premji University, Bangalore, India.
 She is working on a book on the philosophy of Rabindranath Tagore, circa 1908-1916.